£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 Travel Vaccinations from Glasgow Medical Rooms

 It is important to ensure that you are vaccinated within the correct time period before you travel and to check with the relevant embassy what vaccinations are required for your destination/activity.
-Glasgow Medical Rooms, runs an experienced Travel Vaccine Clinic can also advise you and provide your vaccination schedule as required.
+Glasgow Medical Rooms, runs a Travel Vaccine Clinic can also advise you and provide your vaccination schedule as required.
 We have a downloadable pre-travel vaccination clinic record form here to help work out your requirements.

 What is cholera and how do you catch it?